phiguera/CharAnalysis/CharAnalysis_1_1_Windows/readme_CharAnalysis_standAlone.md

 ### (2) Double click the .exe file and wait...

 The program will direct you through the installation of the MATLAB Component Runtime (MCR)program, accessing it from a MATLAB server.
 The first time you install the program, this will take a few minutes.
+In order to be able to save output data and figure, you should save the program in a directory that has read/write privileges.
+Sometimes this is not the case in the default "programs" file on a Windows OS; if you run the program and it closes out before saving the data and figures, move the entire directory to a different location, outside of the "programs" directory.

 ## _CharAnalysis_ 1.1, for Windows XP or Vista, 32 bit machines: